 Authentication Type: Select Local Password .
-Username: (For EAP110/120/220 only) Enter the user name for local authentication.
 Password: Enter the password for local authentication.

-Please refer to No Authentication to configure Authentication Timeout, Redirect, Redirect URL, and Portal Customization.
+Please refer to No Authentication to configure Authentication Timeout, Redirect, Redirect URL and Portal Customization.

 External RADIUS Server

 External RADIUS Server provides two types of portal customization: Local Web Portal and External Web Portal.
 The authentication login page of Local Web Portal is provided by the built-in portal server of the EAP, as Figure 5-13 shown.
 The authentication login page of External Web Portal is provided by external portal server, as Figure 5-14 shown.